wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

       <frequency>60</frequency>
   </localfile>

-In this example we define a level 7 rule and use the regular expression ``load average: 2.`` to alert when the load average has reached a value of two in the last minute:
+In this example, we define a level 7 rule and use the regular expression ``load average: 2.`` to alert when the load average reaches a value of `2` in the last minute.

 .. code-block:: xml